TowardsDeath/Costanza/docs/Costanza.md

 - **The transaction timeout is set to 1 minute.** If you change the timeout of your `SqlCommand` to more than 1 minute, you probably don't expect your transaction to timeout before that.
 - **The transaction isolation level is set to Serializable.** This is a setting that's prone to deadlocks.
 ReadCommitted is a better option in this case.

-The solution to this is the `TransacionTool` class.
+The solution to this is the `TransactionTool` class.
 It creates a new `TransactionScope` without the harmful defaults.

 ```C#
 using( var transaction = TransactionTool.CreateTransactionScope() )